thsa/fxmolviewer/readme.md

 ### How to build the project

-Make sure your Java8 JDK includes JavaFX (e.g. Liberica 8 Full-JDK).
+JDK8: Make sure your JDK includes JavaFX (e.g. Liberica 8 Full-JDK).
-Then run (Linux, Macintosh, or Windows with bash shell support)
+Then run the following in a terminal on Linux, Macintosh, or Windows with bash shell support:
 ```
 ./buildAll
 ```
-When using Java11 and higher adapt JDKBIN and FXPATH in buildAndRunJDK18 and run
+JDK11+: Adapt JDKBIN and FXPATH in buildAndRunJDK18 and run
 ```
 ./buildAndRunJDK18
 ```

 ### How to run the project

-After building it double click fxmolviewer.jar or type in a shell:
+After building the project double click fxmolviewer.jar or type in a shell:
 ```
 java -jar fxmolviewer.jar
 ```